 Another great option for multifunctional spaces, the semi-open kitchen island is ideal for homeowners who prize flexibility.
 Half-table and half-counter, the semi-open kitchen island offers lots of storage and food prep space.
 At the same time, it caters to guests who wish to pull up a chair and spend time with you while you cook.
 Semi-open kitchen islands are more accessible for homeowners or guests who use wheelchairs or walkers.

 Last on our list of kitchen island ideas for the new year is the two-tier kitchen island.
 Two-tier islands usually pair a table-height countertop facing the back of the kitchen with an added bar-height counter facing the front of the kitchen.
 The two tiers not only add dimension to your kitchen but also properly separate your work space from your eating space.
 Two-tier kitchen islands work especially well as breakfast bars and are perfect in open concept kitchens.
 One of our favorite two-tier kitchen islands is the piece pictured here from our updated kitchen remodel in our clients’ Camano Island beach home.

 Remodeling Your Kitchen with VanderBeken

 Whether your kitchen needs a simple update or a gut renovation, transform your space this winter with VanderBeken Remodel.
-With decades of experience designing kitchens for Washington homeowners, VanderBeken can help you choose the perfect layout and finishes for your new kitchen.
-They can also recommend the ideal kitchen island for your lifestyle.
-Read through our free “Snohomish County Kitchen Remodel Costs & Considerations” to learn more about what to expect before reaching out.
+With decades of experience designing kitchens for Washington homeowners, VanderBeken Remodel can help you choose the perfect layout and finishes for your new kitchen.
+We can also recommend the ideal kitchen island for your lifestyle.
+Download and read through our free Home Remodeling Cost Guide to learn more about what to expect or visit our Kitchen Services page.